-Prerequisite: Chemistry 211 with satisfactory grade or better.

-This course is intended as a preparation for careers in the physicaland biological sciences, medical and dental professions, veterinary and agricultural science, nutrition and food chemistry, and related fields.
+PREREQUISITE: Chemistry 211 with satisfactory grade or better.
+This course is intended as a preparation for careers in the physical and biological sciences, medical and dental professions, veterinary and agricultural science, nutrition and food chemistry, and related fields.
 Topics relate to the chemistry and metabolism of biological compounds and include discussion of proteins, lipids, carbohydrates and nucleic acids.
 Laboratory work includes electrophoresis, chromatography, spectroscopy, and enzyme purification and kinetics.

-0194 LEC 1:45 pm - 3:10 pm MW CARTER, E F SCI 126 AND LAB 3:20 pm - 4:20 pm MW CARTER, E F SCI 126 AND LAB 4·30 nm - 6:35 nm M W CARTER E F SCI 306
+0194 LEC 1:45 pm - 3:10 pm MW CARTER, E F SCI 126 AND LAB 3:20 pm - 4:20 pm MW CARTER, E F SCI 126 AND LAB 4:30 pm - 6:35 pm MW CARTER, E F SCI 306